Skip to main content

 Description

-Occupation is human activity that brings meaning and purpose to life.
-In this subject you will explore the foundations of occupational therapy.
+Occupation is a human activity that brings meaning and purpose to life.
+In this subject, you will explore the foundations of occupational therapy.
 You will develop an understanding of occupation, the relationships between occupation and health, and the role of occupational therapy in enabling occupation.
 You will explore the principles of occupational science and occupational justice.
 Short practice placement experiences will develop your understanding of the occupational therapy profession.

 Subject details